5 Cwmdonkin Drive: At his childhood home in Swansea, Wales, the spirit of poet Dylan Thomas comes to life.

 From Bohemian to Bowie, you can be anything you want in Berlin and no one gives you a second glance.
 It’s the place people go to be themselves.

-In southwestern Africa sits a country with some of the continent's best treasures—desert, savannah, coastline and big game.
+In southwestern Africa is a country with some of the continent's best treasures—desert, savannah, coastline, big game, friendly people.

 A normally unapologetic Christmas Scrooge rethinks his bah-humbugness when he visits the spectacular, legendary holiday markets of Berlin.